Cape4labs/.github/profile/README.md

 __Smart Contracts deployed:__

-Also you can check the project docs on Gitbook: _currently under maintaince_
+Also you can check the project docs on Gitbook: [AudataDAO docs](https://audata.gitbook.io/audata-docs)

 ---
 <div align="left">